vercel/ai-chatbot/README.md

 Remember to update your environment variables (`KV_URL`, `KV_REST_API_URL`, `KV_REST_API_TOKEN`, `KV_REST_API_READ_ONLY_TOKEN`) in the `.env` file with the appropriate credentials provided during the KV database setup.

-## Create a Postgres Database Instance
+## Creating a Postgres Database Instance

 Similarly, follow the steps outline in the [quick start guide](https://vercel.com/docs/storage/vercel-postgres/quickstart) provided by Vercel.
 This guide will assist you in creating and configuring your Postgres database instance on Vercel, enabling your application to interact with it.